jb102002/TryHackMe-Write-Ups/Recruit/README.md

 **Using the HR username we obtained from the email log and the newly obtained password, we have gained access through the login portal, logged in as a normal user, and obtained the first flag**

+Upon logging in with the HR's credentials, we can see a candidate application status data table.